viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 "Run Connection Automation" appears on the top of the diagram.
 Click on it.
 Select "All Automation", leave default values unchanged, and click OK.

-Another Vivado magic happened, and we now have the final diagram.
+Another Vivado magic happens, and we now have the final diagram.
 I moved IPs around for more clarity before I took this snapshot:

 ![](pictures/final_diagram.png)

-To make sure that nothing was missed, click Validate Design button in the loolbar of the diagram (or press F6).
+To make sure that nothing was missed, click the Validate Design button in the toolbar of the diagram window (or press F6).

-HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", select "Let Vivado manage wrapper".
+HDL Wrapper for the diagram needs to be created: Go to Sources|Design Sources, right-click on "system", select "Create HDL Wrapper", and select "Let Vivado manage wrapper".

-Now we create the actual output of the design: Click "Generate Bitstream" in the Flow Navigator on the left.
+Now we create the design outputs: Click "Generate Bitstream" in the Flow Navigator on the left.
 Synthesis and Implementation will be run automatically before bitstream generation.

+There should be no errors.
+However, expect one critical warning which says "[Timing 38-282] The design failed to meet the timing requirements.".
+In this demo, we do not need to worry about timing requirements.

+Last but not least, we need to export the hardware specification.
+It is necessary for the development of the SW app for the MicroBlaze in Vitis IDE.
+Go to File|Export|Export Hardware, select "Include Bitstream"